-Patents in the Pharmaceutical Industry: The Race to Medical Innovation
+Patents in the Pharmaceutical Industry: The Innovation Race

 The pharmaceutical industry is arguably the most competitive field in existence outside of software or law, and this makes protecting IP all the more essential.
 Considering new drugs can potentially save lives around the world, protecting innovative medicines you've created is essential to prevent being copied by competitors.